 Interested candidates should also include a resume or curriculum vitae or biography in support of their Expression of Interest.

-While the ccTLD and gTLD members and liaisons will be appointed by the ccNSO and RySG respectively, registry operators that are not participants in these groups will be eligible to participate in the CSC as members or liaisons.
+While the ccTLD and gTLD members and Liaisons will be appointed by the ccNSO and RySG respectively, registry operators that are not participants in these groups will be eligible to participate in the CSC as members or Liaisons.

 The full membership of the CSC must be approved by the ccNSO and the GNSO.
 While it will not be the role of the ccNSO and GNSO to question of validity of any recommended appointments to the CSC they will take into account the overall composition of the proposed CSC in terms of geographic diversity and skill sets.